CharleyGui/docs.fr-fr/docs/visual-basic/programming-guide/language-features/delegates/relaxed-delegate-conversion.md

  [!code-vb[VbVbalrRelaxedDelegates#9](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrRelaxedDelegates/VB/Module1.vb#9)]

- L’exemple suivant est valide uniquement lorsque `Option Strict` est défini sur `Off`.
+ The following example is valid only when `Option Strict` is set to `Off`.

  [!code-vb[VbVbalrRelaxedDelegates#14](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrRelaxedDelegates/VB/Module2.vb#14)]

-## <a name="dropping-function-returns"></a>Suppression des retours de fonction
+## <a name="dropping-function-returns"></a>Dropping Function Returns
- Conversion simplifiée des délégués vous permet d’assigner une fonction à un `Sub` délégué, en ignorant la valeur de retournée de la fonction.
-Toutefois, vous ne pouvez pas assigner un `Sub` à un délégué de fonction.
-Dans l’exemple suivant, l’adresse de fonction `doubler` est affectée à `Sub` déléguer `Del3`.
+ Relaxed delegate conversion enables you to assign a function to a `Sub` delegate, effectively ignoring the return value of the function.
+However, you cannot assign a `Sub` to a function delegate.
+In the following example, the address of function `doubler` is assigned to `Sub` delegate `Del3`.

  [!code-vb[VbVbalrRelaxedDelegates#10](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrRelaxedDelegates/VB/Module1.vb#10)]